Last Updated on April 16, 2023

 American Bully puppies can be priced differently depending on several factors, including their breeder’s reputation, genetics, size and age, and even their coat color and markings.

-Despite the many variations in pricing, the American Bully is one of the more popular dogs.
+Despite the many variations in pricing, this breed is one of the more popular dogs.

 1. Bloodline and Breeder’s Reputation

 Genes and your pet’s bloodline are the primary considerations that will affect the cost of your American Bully.
-Pups from champion bloodlines will be more costly.
+Pups from champion bloodlines will be higher.

 2. Registration papers/pedigree